How to Build Decking and Hammock Support Posts

 How long does it take to build a hammock stand?

-This hammock stand took about three days to complete with the decking. if you are retro fitting the stand then it wouldn’t take more than 4 hours.
+This hammock stand took about three days to complete with the decking.
+If you are retrofitting the stand, then it wouldn’t take more than 4 hours.

 Can I leave a hammock stand in the rain?